ndmitchell/hlint/README.md

 ### Why do I get a parse error?

 HLint enables/disables a set of extensions designed to allow as many files to parse as possible, but sometimes you'll need to enable an additional extension (e.g. Arrows), or disable some (e.g. MagicHash) to enable your code to parse.
-In addition, sometimes the underlying parser library ([haskell-src-exts](https://github.com/haskell-suite/haskell-src-exts)) has a bug which causes a parse error.

 ## Customizing the hints